Department of Music

 The composition program is supported by the CSU Fresno Composer's Guild, an official club recognized by Fresno State Associated Students Inc. The Composer's Guild provides educational and social opportunities through weekly meetings, as well as support for frequent guest activities including guest composer master classes and the Fresno New Music Festival.

-Our Bachelors of Arts in Music with a Composition option is designed to work with undergraduate students interested in learning the craft of composition.
+Our Bachelors of Music in Composition is designed to work with undergraduate students interested in learning the craft of composition.
 While we emphasize composing concert music, the skills developed in our program translate to all disciplines of music making.
 Students interested in pursuing this option should submit a portfolio of scores as part of their application (see Applying Students for more information).
-For course information, please go to the University Catalog or contact Dr. Kenneth Froelich (firstname.lastname@example.org).
+For course information, please go to the University Catalog or contact Dr. Kenneth Froelich (email@example.com).

 Our Masters of Arts degree in Music Performance with a Composition Emphasis is a fully-fledged Music Composition program for students who have either completed an undergraduate program in music composition or have completed another music degree option and can demonstrate sufficient skill in composition through their portfolio (see Applying Students for more information).
 All students enrolled in the program are required to take composition lessons every semester, as well as receive additional instruction in music theory and music history.
 For course information, please go to our Department Graduate student page or contact Dr. Kenneth Froelich.

-- Dr. Kenneth Froelich, Associate Professor of Music (Theory and Composition), Fresno New Music, Director
+- Dr. Kenneth Froelich, Professor of Music (Theory and Composition)

 - Dr. Benjamin Boone, Professor of Music (Theory and Composition)